tinydesk/angular-scroll-rtl/README.md

 ## Usage

-The module will extend the `angular.element` prototype by adding an additional method:
+The module will extend the `angular.element` prototype by adding the following methods:

 ### scrollLeft(value)